Policy Details | |||

 No refunds will be made on full cost courses, except where the course is cancelled by Colchester Institute.
 For part time leisure courses please refer to section 8.

-Where a student chooses to transfer from one course to another at the College the following applies:
+Where a paying student chooses to transfer from one course to another at the College the following applies:

 In exceptional circumstances and subject to the agreement of the College, students aged over 19 may be able to take a break in learning.